etwk/blog/content/lists/books.md

 - [ ] Francis of Assisi: A New Biography (Augustine Thompson) #must
 - [ ] Fear No Evil (Natan Sharansky) #must
 - [ ] 王鼎鈞回憶錄四部曲
+- [ ] Thurgood Marshall: American Revolutionary
+- [ ] Chadwick Boseman: Forever Our King 1976-2020
+- [ ] Hell and Other Destinations: A 21st-Century Memoir
+- [ ] Motherland: A Memoir (Paula Ramón)
+- [ ] The Cave: A Secret Underground Hospital and One Woman's Story of Survival in Syria #must
 ## Psychology
 ### 1st priority
 - [ ] Mirror Thinking: How Role Models Make Us Human